antrea-io/antrea/site/docs/v0.7.0/ovs-pipeline.md

 port for the packet, which will be used as a parameter to the `output` OpenFlow action in [L2ForwardingOutTable].

-All packets - whether they have a matching dmac entry or not - are then resubmitted to the next table, [IngressRuleTable].
+All packets - whether they have a matching dmac entry or not - then goes to the next table, [IngressRuleTable].

 What about L2 multicast / broadcast traffic?
 ARP requests will never reach this table, as they will be handled by the OpenFlow `normal` action in the [ArpResponderTable].
-As for the rest, if it is IP traffic, it will hit the "last" flow in this table and be resubmitted to [IngressRuleTable].
+As for the rest, if it is IP traffic, it will hit the "last" flow in this table and go to [IngressRuleTable].
 Assuming it makes it to the last table of the pipeline ([L2ForwardingOutTable]), it will be dropped there since bit 16 of the NXM_NX_REG0 will not be set.
 Traffic which is non-ARP and non-IP (assuming any can be received by the switch) is actually